top of page

 This is the most common and preferred way of ending marriages between spouses.
 Uncontested divorces primarily deal with you and your spouse amicably settling matters involving financial assets, child support, etc. Here, all the issues of concern are peacefully resolved in court after both of you file a petition.

-How Julie I. Guindon Can Help
+How Julie I. Guindon, Barrister and Solicitor Can Help

 Contact Us Today